Curriculum Leader: Amy Greene

 - Performance by a group of devised drama.
 The assessment also includes candidates’ preparatory and development work and supporting notes.

 There are lots of opportunities to get involved in extra-curricular Drama activities at Fulford!
-As well as regular theatre trips and a KS3 Drama club run by 6th form volunteers, we stage a whole school production every year.
-Recent productions have included ‘Little Shop of Horrors’ in 2011, ‘Bugsy Malone’ in 2012, ‘Joseph’ in 2013 and ‘Grease’ is on its way for December 2014!
+As well as regular theatre trips and a Year 7 and 8 Drama club run by Miss Greene, we stage a whole school production every year.
+Recent productions have included ‘Bugsy Malone’ in 2012, ‘Joseph’ in 2013, ‘Grease’ in 2014.
+‘Romeo and Juliet’ will be performed in February 2016.

-We aim to foster links with professional individuals and companies working in the performance industry.
+We have links with local theatres and universities and professional individuals and companies working in the performance industry.
 Most recently these have included Splendid Theatre Company and the playwright Stephen Burke.
 We also have many links with the Music department, with whom we aim to promote the Performing Arts in school through various clubs and events.
 Watch this space for details of our upcoming events!